Why does WebRTC need a dedicated subsystem for connecting? #

 Relayed Transport Address.
 When a remote peer gets traffic they see it coming from the TURN Server.

 The following is everything that a client who wishes to create a TURN allocation has to do.
 Communicating with someone who is using TURN requires no changes.
 The other peer gets an IP and port, and they communicate with it like any other host.

 Allocations are at the core of TURN.
 An

 allocation is basically a “TURN Session”.
 To create a TURN allocation you communicate with the TURN

 Server Transport Address (usually port

-When creating an allocation, you need to provide/decide the following
+When creating an allocation, you need to provide the following:

 - Allocation Transport - The

-If the request succeeded, you get a response with the TURN Server with the follow STUN Attributes in the Data section.
+If the request succeeded, you get a response with the TURN Server with the following STUN Attributes in the Data section: